porter-dev/porter-archive/README.md

 sudo mv ./porter /usr/local/bin/porter
 ```

 For Linux and Windows installation, see our [Docs](https://docs.getporter.dev/docs/cli-documentation#linux).

 ## Getting Started
 1. Sign up and log into [Porter Dashboard](https://dashboard.getporter.dev).

 2. Create a Project and select a cloud provider you want to provision a Kubernetes cluster in (AWS, GCP, DO).
-It is also possible to [link up your own Kubernetes cluster.](https://docs.getporter.dev/docs/cli-documentation#linking-your-own-private-image-registry)
+It is also possible to [link up your own Kubernetes cluster.](https://docs.getporter.dev/docs/cli-documentation#connecting-to-an-existing-cluster)

 3. [Put in your credentials](https://docs.getporter.dev/docs/getting-started-with-porter-on-aws), then Porter will automatically provision a cluster and an image registry in your own cloud account.

-4. [Build and push your Docker image](https://docs.getporter.dev/docs/cli-documentation#porter-docker-configure), or connect your git repository if your application is not dockerized.
+4. [Build and push your Docker image](https://docs.getporter.dev/docs/cli-documentation#porter-docker-configure), or connect your git repository.
+We are currently working on supporting the latter option for non-Dockerized applications.

 5. From the Templates tab on the Dashboard, select the Docker template.
 Click on the image you have just pushed, configure the port, then hit deploy.